The Candy Spooky Theater: History

 The band formed in February 2003 by Jack Spooky, but prior to that Jack Spooky and Peggy were in a band together called Dororo (however, then Jack was known as Shati and Peggy was known as MeiLa (迷La)).
 The band later in 2004 started to release music, under their own label called Candy Makers (CM(S)).

 They debuted with the four-track single "Pumpkins Scream in the Dead of Night Parade", which was limited to 1,000 copies.
 From there on, they released three more singles and were featured on a three-track single called "Mikkai".
 They have also released their first full-length album, Living Dead Spooky Doll's Family in the Rock n' Childs Spook Show Baby!!, on March 23, 2007, through the German record label Trisol.

 They finished their first U.S. tour called Comical Horror's Wonder Land East Coast Showcase Tour which ran from May 20–22, 2007.

 They released their most recent work, SpookyWonderland, on October 1, 2010.

 The band announced the cessation of "all activities with the performance of the June 6, 2014".

+In 2024, the band announced that they would reunite after ten years to perform a single gig at the Shibuya Club Malcom on November 1, 2024.